Little Big Panda: Storyline

-Manchu, a young panda in the majestic Chinese highlands.
-When the survival of Manchu's community is endangered, the leisure-loving pandas are slow to react.
-But Manchu leads the way with the help of his friends Konfusius the red panda and Jung Fu the leopard, and they overcome breath-taking obstacles like snowy avalanches and unfriendly gorillas.
+Manchu, a young panda in the Chinese highlands.
+When the survival of Manchu's community is endangered, the pandas find it difficult to react.
+But Manchu leads the way with the help of his friends Konfusius the red panda and Jung Fu the leopard, and they overcome obstacles like snowy avalanches and unfriendly gorillas.
 Finding a path through spectacular terrain, the tribe meets both foes and friends until, just as their new destination is in sight, rising water from a new dam blocks the way.
-Manchu learns how hard it can be to become a leader.
+Manchu learns how difficult it can be to become a leader.
 But his triumph over huge odds shows that hope, optimism, friendship, and the will to stand up for what’s right can lead to a brighter future.